The Top 4 Misconceptions About a Short Sale

 Banks approve a short sale based on the seller’s hardship and the value of the home.
 Some sellers may struggle to make the monthly mortgage payment, yet have not fallen behind in their payments.

 While it is true that sellers in default receive immediate attention, a seller can also pay a mortgage payment on time each and every month and still qualify for a short sale.
 An added benefit for being current on the mortgage is a seller may qualify under Fannie Mae guidelines to immediately buy another home.

 For more information on Stockton or Lodi Short Sale, please give me a call with all of your questions.

 Already registered?
 Login

 FREE AUTOMATED EMAIL UPDATES

-Join us to take advantage of all this site has to offer.
-Save your favorite listings and receive instant updates when listings you like hit the market, all for free!
+Join and save your favorite listings, and receive instant updates when listings you like hit the market, all for free!

 *Contact Information NOT Shared*